-When the novel coronavirus pandemic hit, people assigned female at birth (AFAB) across the globe unhooked their strapless, padded and pushup bras, and chose to maximize comfort over structure.
+When the novel coronavirus pandemic hit, people around the globe unhooked their strapless, padded and pushup bras, and chose to maximize comfort over structure.
 If they didn't set the twins completely free by going braless, they slipped on bralettes, leisure bras or, most popular of all, sports bras.

 Video of the Day